In addition to our variety of other services available, Integrative Health & Rehabilitation provides Denver laser therapy for pain.

 How Does Laser Therapy Relieve Pain?

 Laser therapy utilizes a low-level, heat-free laser to stimulate the body at a cellular level.
-The focus of LLLT is to encourage the revitalization of damaged cells.
-When the light reaches the target area, it will penetrate up to 3 inches of tissue depth, stimulating the mitochondria (the “engine” of a cell) to function better.
-Since there are mitochondria in muscle, nerve, ligament, tendon, and bone cells, this therapy can improve function and speed up the repair of injuries in all those tissues.
+LLLT revitalizes damaged cells.
+When the light reaches the target area, it penetrates up to 3 inches of tissue depth.
+Once there, the laser light stimulates the mitochondria (the “engine” of a cell) to function better.
+Because there are mitochondria in muscle, nerve, ligament, tendon, and bone cells, this therapy can improve function and speed up the repair of injuries in all those tissues.

 Specific wavelengths and frequencies of light affect different types of tissue.
-The different tissues respond to varying combinations of these variables, and this is taken into account when treating any injury or condition.
+Given that different tissues respond to different combinations of these variables, this is used to maximize the benefits of treating tour specific injury or condition.

 - Neck pain